Boost your mind by eating these 20 foods for focus. Be compassionate to your brain. Give it the nutrition it needs.

 Research from the University of Barcelona shows that coffee increases mental alertness, and that it is especially effective for men (who get a coffee high quicker than women).
 Women, on the other hand, are more effected by the placebo effect in coffee than by anything else.

-Eating the right food can have a big impact on your brain.
+Eat all these food for focus.
+They can make a big difference.
 Trust me, I know.

 Years ago, my diet was garbage.
 Lots of sugar.
 Processed foods.
 Junk.
 And I had the symptoms of ADHD.
 Now, I only eat meals that I have prepared myself or meals from high quality restaurants (I don’t mean The Ritz, but restaurants that are trustworthy and use real food).